ashleymichaelwilliams/aws-sandbox/README.md

 <br>

 &nbsp;&nbsp;&nbsp; Some of the documented components/services have yet to be added.
-  * Therefore they will be missing until they are added to the project.
+  * Therefore, they will be missing until they are added to the project.

 <br>

-&nbsp;&nbsp;&nbsp; When provisiong the "dev" stack (`stacks/dev`) by default it's set to "remote" (Terraform Cloud) for backend state storage.
+&nbsp;&nbsp;&nbsp; When provisioning the "dev" stack (`stacks/dev`) by default it's set to "remote" (Terraform Cloud) for backend state storage.
   * You will need to modify the `tfe_organization` global variable in the `stakcs/config.tm.hcl` file with your Otganization ID.
   * You can also easily opt to use the "local" backend storage by setting the global variable `isLocal` to `true` in the `stacks/dev/config.tm.hcl` file.